aitor1717/fao_pipeline/README.md

 ## Global Food Production Yield Dashboard Pipeline

-This pipeline creates the data source for a Tableau dashboard that ilustrates crop yield efficiency globally with a focus on 2022 performance and top producers.
+This pipeline creates the data source for a Tableau dashboard that illustrates crop yield efficiency globally with a focus on 2022 performance and top producers.
 Yield is measured as production per cultivated hectare (tn/ha), not total country area.

 ![Dashboard Preview](dash.png)